alisd23/ngrx-form-pure/README.md

 // }
 ```

-For other generic types, see [the source](https://github.com/alisd23/ngrx-form/tree/master/src/types)
+For other generic types, see [the types source](https://github.com/alisd23/ngrx-form/tree/master/src/types).

 ## Guides